Do you use a laser?

 The knife I use daily has a very deep etch because it was one of the first blades I worked on, and I was still experimenting.
 Despite that, I’ve used it as a prep cook in a professional kitchen in downtown Toronto, as well as at home.
 I don’t work at a restaurant anymore, but it’s still my main knife and has never shown any signs that the metal is weakened.

 Where do you get your knives?

-Instead, I’ve opted to work on blades that are made on mass by renown manufacturers.
-There are a lot of fantastically designed, high-quality knives out there that I’d love to work on.
+Instead, I’ve opted to work on blades that are made on mass by renowned manufacturers.
+There are a lot of fantastically designed, high-quality knives out there that I’d love to get my hands on.

 As far as independent knife makers go, I’ll only work on their blades with their express permission.
 It just feels weird to take another person’s handcrafted work and essentially vandalize it, however good my graffiti may be.

 For custom projects, I’m not this snobbish.
 However humble a knife might be, if it’s the one you love using, I’ll treat it with the same respect I show to high-end cutlery.
 (Learn More)

 Is the performance of a knife affected by the artwork?

 This one is a deceptively complex question so we’ll take it one step at a time.

 When slicing parallel to the cutting board, moving sideways through something, there will be slightly more resistance than there would be with a smooth knife.